Technology

 • Impractical, unwieldy and unsightly

-It will be very many years before this is approved by NICE for use in England.
-In the meantime patients will need to source and finance this for themselves.
+It is not yet approved by NICE for use in England.
+Currently, patients will need to source and finance this for themselves.

 Questions you should ask yourself: